saeedarabi92/construction_practice_detection/README.md

 ---

 ## ToDo:
-1. Add scripts to README.md
+1. Try Running the training.